-The most obvious benefit of pothos is their beauty, providing your indoor space with a cascade of gorgeous greenery that immediately brightens it up.
-That beauty doesn’t just benefit you aesthetically though, having plants indoors makes you feel happier.
+The biggest benefit of pothos is their beauty, providing your indoor space with a cascade of gorgeous greenery that immediately brightens it up.
+That beauty doesn’t just benefit you aesthetically, though having plants indoors makes you feel happier.
 Caring for a house plant can release happy chemicals like serotonin in your brain and give you a sense of fulfillment.

 Pothos can benefit you physically by purifying the air inside your house.
-According to NASA’s clean air study, pothos plants are one of the most effective air-purifiers, removing harmful toxins like toluene, formaldehyde, carbon monoxide, and xylene from the air.
-They take these toxins in through their leaves and roots, filter them out, and then release oxygen.
+According to NASA’s clean air study, pothos plants are one of the most effective air purifiers, removing harmful toxins like toluene, formaldehyde, carbon monoxide, and xylene.
+They take these toxins through their leaves and roots, filter them out, and release oxygen.

 Having more oxygen in the air enables bodily functions like sleep and benefits people with respiratory issues.
-Pothos plants also help people with respiratory issues by increasing the humidity in your home.
+Pothos plants also help people with respiratory issues by increasing the humidity in their homes.
 Plants increase indoor humidity because they release the majority of the water you feed them into the air.

 Unless you live in USDA Plant Hardiness Zones 10 – 11, you will have to grow your pothos indoors.
-Even if you do live in those zones you may want to grow your pothos inside, not only because you’ll miss out on its incredible indoor health benefits if you don’t, but also because this harmless house plant can become aggressive and invasive when grown in gardens.
+Even if you live in those zones, growing them inside is a good idea because you won’t miss out on its incredible indoor health benefits, and these harmless house plants can become aggressive and invasive when grown in gardens.

 Pothos plants love bright, indirect light.
 Pothos plants can tolerate low light but will grow much slower.
-If your plant isn’t getting enough light it will tell you through losing its leaf patterns.
-On the other hand, if your pothos plant’s leaves become suddenly paler that means it’s getting too much light.
+If your plant isn’t getting enough light, it will tell you by losing its leaf patterns.
+On the other hand, if your pothos plant’s leaves become suddenly paler, that means it’s getting too much light.

 Soil and Container